 The Kerry Social Farming Project commenced in 2013 under the auspices of lead partner South Kerry Development Partnership CLG.
 The research findings from the Iveragh uplands and Rural Vibrancy in South Kerry more widely point to the broader value of farming to society and the economy as well as the strength of rural vibrancy demonstrated by rising volunteerism through a time of austerity.

 It is within this context that in 2013, a working group was formed of members from families of people with a disability, farmers, service providers, community development organisations and local government to create the Kerry Social Farming.
 The KSF Working Group held its first meeting on 29th May 2013.
 Prior to May 2013, six months of planning and development work took place, including attending conferences in Carrick-on-Shannon, Belfast and Armagh, as part of the Social Farming Across Borders (SoFAB) project.

 To promote and operate social farming in Kerry as a viable option for achieving improved quality of life, greater inclusion and community networking for people with disabilities.

 Through working collectively in a shared service with the social care service providers, people with disabilities, local communities, local development companies, national and local government, the business community, farm organisations & farm families to develop and provide Social Farming opportunities in Kerry.

-The Kerry Social Farming Project steered by the KSF Working Group and is under the legal umbrella of lead partner South Kerry Development Partnership CLG.
-South Kerry Development Partnership CLG provides the legal, financial and administrative governance for Kerry Social Farming.
+Kerry Social Farming steered by KSF Working Group and is under the legal umbrella of lead partner South Kerry Development Partnership CLG (SKDP), which provides the legal, financial and administrative governance for Kerry Social Farming.